Gallbladder and Bile Duct Cancer

 Our mission is to offer quality medical services alongside respect and empathy.

-Indigestion, slight pain in the abdomen, nausea, jaundice, and unexplainable weight loss.
-A specialist should examine any chronic symptoms.
+Indigestion, pain in the abdomen, nausea, jaundice, and unexplainable weight loss.
+A specialist should examine any on-goingsymptoms.

 Therapy can be surgical, chemotherapy, radiotherapy, ablation, targeted therapy or immunotherapy.
-Tumour location, stage, and liver functioning are relied upon in the plans.
+Some patients may receive a combination of these approaches.

 Patient Success Stories